-This paper was prepared in hopes of providing an overview of federal criminal tax enforcement in the United States.
+This paper was prepared in hopes of providing defense counsel with an overview of federal criminal tax enforcement, and with various practical considerations for representing the client who is subject to investigation or prosecution by the federal government for criminal tax fraud.
 Of particular note, the investigations and prosecutions in recent years of lawyers and accountants who have rendered advice in tax strategies involving foreign trusts, offshore banks, and mass-marketed tax shelters, are unprecedented.
 And, as tax crimes continue to involve international financial transactions, enforcement efforts by U.S. authorities to detect and deter tax fraud are continuingly enhanced by the negotiation, conclusion, and application of international treaties and agreements.
 Significantly, those taxpayers and their professional advisers who previously - and often, successfully - asserted the defense of good faith reliance on professional advice, or attorney-client privilege in the giving and receipt of that advice, are now more likely than ever to find themselves charged as defendants in a Klein conspiracy.
 In short, a new world has developed in which federal tax enforcement authorities in the U.S. have acquired many more arrows for their quivers and an increased willingness to use them.
+Take care and avoid becoming their target.